jrs2/baseball_simulation/README.md

 ## Option 1: Genetic Algorithm with Ordered Cross-Over (deap.ipynb)

-The lineup can be thought of as a set and this set can be fed through a baseball simulation or the Markove chain to determine median or mean number of runs.
-The ordered cross-over preserves the set so you don't have batter 1 batting twice.
+The lineup can be thought of as a set and this set can be fed through a baseball simulation or the Markov chain to determine median or mean number of runs.
+The ordered cross-over preserves the set so you don't have batter batting twice.
 See https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm).